 However, these bounds are interdependent.
 For example, if Hardener A makes up 2% of the mixture, then Hardener B must make up at least 3% and no more than 13%.
 The constraint is for the combination of the two components, not only the individual components.
 Thus, the linear constraint is:

-To specify a linear constraint in Minitab, you must state the following values:
+To specify a linear constraint in Minitab, you must state at least one value for each of the

 Because the amount of adhesive is not considered in the constraint it receives a coefficient of 0.